Photonsters/anycubic-photon-docs/README.md

 [**Chitu Slicer** (Anycubic is rebranded chitu)](http://www.cbd-3d.com/en/soft/dlpslicer.shtml)

-Chitu devs have been helping Photonster devs with some support questions and their new software release will allow for better integration of photonsters tools with their software.
+Chitu devs have been helping Photonster devs with some support questions and.
+Chitu's new software release will allow for better integration of photonsters tools with the slicer software and will support many new formats including zip/gcode import/export.

 ## COMMUNITY PROJECTS
 - [Exposure Range Tester - Quick method to test multiple resin exposure settings in one go (X3msnake)](https://github.com/altLab/photon-resin-calibration)